Is Whole Foods Worth the Cost? (Yes, Here’s Why)

 Knowing the price of many items and an abundance of specialty items at Whole Foods, most people certainly would not want to make it their primary grocery store.
 But there can certainly be some good bargains at Whole Foods compared to similar items available at other grocery stores.

 Let’s dive in to explore how Whole Foods is different than other grocery stores and why some people prefer shopping there.

 Our high quality standards remain at the core of what we do and will not change.
 Amazon strongly supports our quality standards and commitment to sourcing from local suppliers.— Whole Foods Market (@WholeFoods) February 4, 2018

 Whole Foods insists on the highest quality standards for the products they offer.
 While Whole Foods’ prices are higher than a supermarket chain, it is also a fact that Whole Foods has some items priced competitively with the larger supermarket chains.

-This is especially true for Whole Food’s store brand, “365”, which consistently meets or beats the pricing on other store brands or even premium brands.
+This is especially true for Whole Foods’ store brand, “365”, which consistently meets or beats the pricing of other store brands or even premium brands.

 While pricing may not seem to be much of a differentiator, quality is.
 It has been said that Whole Foods serves as a buyer for its customers as opposed to an outlet for manufacturers.
 And this makes sense since there are many products the company simply will not buy.

-Examples of that would be items containing artificial colors, flavors, and preservatives or hydrogenated fats.
-You can find Whole Food’s strict quality guidelines on their website.
+Examples of that would be items containing artificial colors, flavors, preservatives, or hydrogenated fats.
+You can find Whole Foods’ strict quality guidelines on its website.

 Whole Foods also has high-quality standards for their meats, including that all animals are humanely raised, and all of which are traceable to the farms they came from.
 The seafood that Whole Foods sells is either humanely farmed or sustainably caught in the wild.